samsdogjack/samsdogjack.github.io/_posts/2023-08-09-python-env.md

 python3 -m venv venv
 ```

-### Now you can activate the enviroment.
+### Now you can activate the environment.
 ```
 source venv/bin/activate
 ```

-### Now the project folder and virtual enviroment have been created and you are ready to start your project.
+### Now the project folder and virtual environment have been created and you are ready to start your project.
 When you are ready to leave the project you can simply type ```deactivate``` in terminal.
-The virtual enviroment will always be available to reactivate from your project folder.
+The virtual environment will always be available to reactivate from your project folder.